School of Health Sciences

 We work in close collaboration with the School of Public Health and Preventative Medicine within the Faculty of Medicine, Nursing and Health Sciences at Monash Australia, and the School of Medicine and Health Sciences, Monash University Malaysia in Kuala Lumpur.
 We take advantage of local opportunities for collaboration between Monash and partners within the community therefore, our programs managed by highly qualified academics produce graduates with relevant and economically viable skills.

-The degrees we offer are professionally recognised and relevant to the changing needs of our population in Africa.
-The Bachelor of Public Health is accredited by the South African Higher Education Quality Committee and the Health Professions Council of South Africa.
+The degrees we offer are relevant to the changing needs of the population in Africa and the world.
+The Bachelor of Public Health, the Bachelor of Social Sciences (with a major in psychology) and the Honours degree of Bachelor of Social Science (area of study: psychology) are accredited by the Higher Education Quality Committee (HEQC) of the Council on Higher Education (CHE).
 Graduates of the Bachelor of Public Health are eligible to join the Public Health Association of South Africa (PHASA).

 The courses are structured in such a way that our graduates leave the institution having acquired relevant skills that will positively impact on health and the livelihood of our local community.
 We work closely with provincial leaders and the South African government around bringing solutions to health and social issues that affect our population.
 We actively engage our students so that they become change agents of health and psychosocial challenges in our various communities.